Creating SNMP and PowerShell Credentials for Windows Devices

 2. Click Choose Dynamic Application.
 The Choose Dynamic Application window appears:

-1. Select the "Microsoft: Windows Server Discovery" Dynamic Application and click Select.
+1. Select the "Microsoft: Windows Server Cluster Discovery" Dynamic Application and click Select.
 The name of the Dynamic Application appears in the Align Dynamic Application window.

 2. If a default credential is listed below the Dynamic Application and you do not want to use that credential, uncheck the box next to the credential name.